FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 Medthod 2: If you are familiar with [docker](https://docs.docker.com/desktop/install/mac-install/), [here](https://hub.docker.com/r/osrf/ros2/) is a docker image for you.
 This is not recommended because you are not able to connect to your remote robots from docker.
 This is only good for compiling and testing code.

+### SSH (Particularly important if you don't have ROS on your own system)
-#### If you have trouble installing ROS, please make sure your ssh is running properly before coming to the lab on Thursday.
+If you have trouble installing ROS, please make sure your ssh is running properly before coming to the lab on Thursday.
 For Windows, please follow the guide [here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
 Mac and Linux machines should have ssh by default.